Dillon-Z-Dong/advent-of-code/README.md

 # advent-of-code
-My advent of code 2024 solutions
+My advent of code solutions.
+Starting with solutions for 2024 in python.